 It isn’t all bad, is it?
 Fortunately, expressing gratitude releases the chemical oxytocin in your body.
 This bonding hormone, secreted by the heart, is responsible for harmonious feelings.
 Its release can also result in your body healing quicker.
 Who knew, right?

-If you’re happier, you’re smarter.
-Studies reveal a surprising link between gratitude and higher activity levels in the brain.
+If you’re happier, you’re healthier.
 A calm, comfortable state helps your organs operate better.
 It also helps your nervous system relax, which gives it time to repair emotional damages.
+Another study reveals that happiness boosts your immune system – positivity itself brings up your immunity.

 If you’re down in the dumps, fear not: Everyone gets bad moods.
 Fortunately, your day-to-day actions can shape your body’s ability to keep being happy.
 Get outside.
 Play with your hobby.
 Talk to people.
 You have a surprising amount of control over your life, so why not use it?